Prusa CORE One+ CoreXY 3D Printer With Active Chamber Temp Control

 The Prusa CORE One+’s compact design uses 50% less space than the MK4S in an enclosure while offering a larger build volume.
 It supports all Prusa print sheets — smooth PEI, textured, and satin — for material versatility.
 With the MMU3, a prime tower is used, reducing available space for large or multi-part prints.

-Prusa Core One 3D printer with highlighted build volume of 250×220×270 mm, featuring sleek black and orange design.
+Prusa Core One 3D printer with build dimensions 250×220×270 mm, featuring a sleek black and orange design with visible branding.

 The Prusa CORE One+’s tall 270mm Z-height supports prints like vases, figurines, and helmets — one red PLA helmet printed in 2 hours 10 minutes.